Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

   - Declaration comments describe use of the function (when it is non-obvious);
     comments at the definition of a function describe operation.
 - Tried some inherit way, the best way is to use pointer and union
+- Don't use pointer too much, use it only when required.